Cadienvan/Cadienvan.github.io/src/pages/blog/en/iterative-contract-testing.md

 ### Unexpected Benefits

 When we started working on this tool, we didn't expect to find so many benefits.
 To be honest, it all started as a cool side project I had in mind and shared with the team.
 We tried to build it in a couple of days to have some fun and decided to share it in a learning session.
 And you know what? **We found a bug during the presentation.** I'm not joking.
-We launched the tool for the first time and found out we removed two fields from an API in the morning by mistake.
+We launched the tool for the first time and found out we removed two fields from an API the same morning by mistake.
 We were able to fix it in a couple of minutes, and we updated the contract accordingly via the UI we created.
 We were all amazed by how easy it was for such a tool to catch a bug that would have been hard to find otherwise.

 Also, we found out that the tool is a great way to drop unused APIs.
 If a contract isn't generated for an API in a certain amount of time, it means that the API is not used anymore.
 This way, we found out many APIs that were not used anymore and we are starting to remove them from the codebase.